Montel Agyemang: Career

+Montel came through the ranks of chelsea.
+Before moving to Leyton orient after not being offered a scholarship.

 Agyemang was first named on Orient's first-team bench for the 2–0 win at Doncaster Rovers on 21 October 2014, and made his senior debut as a late substitute for Romain Vincelot in the 3–0 win at Yeovil Town on 29 December.

 In February 2015, Agyemang went on a work experience loan to Southern League club Royston Town.
 He made his debut in Royston's 2–0 win at Aylesbury United on 21 February.

 On 1 October 2015, Agyemang went to Isthmian League Premier Division club Grays Athletic on another work experience loan.

 After a spell at Maldon & Tiptree during which he made 37 appearances in all competitions, scoring three goals, he joined East Thurrock United prior to the 2016–17 season.

 On 18 May 2018, Agyemang signed for Wealdstone.
 He then went on to sign for Welling United in November 2018.

 In June 2021, Agyemang joined Isthmian League Premier Division side Margate.

 In June 2022, Agyemang joined Billericay Town following their relegation from National League South.
+After one season, he returned to Margate.

+Having broken his leg at the beginning of the previous season, ruling him out for a period of twelve months, Agyemang returned to playing when he joined Horsham on 31 August 2024.

+Personal life

+His brother Terrell is also a footballer and currently plays for Morecambe.